J-1 Visa Waiver Frequently Asked Questions

 2. What is a J-1 Visa Waiver?

 A J-1 Visa Waiver eliminates the two year home residency requirement and allows the physician to remain to practice medicine in the United States in federally designated medically underserved areas.
-State government agencies can support J-1 Physician waiver requests.
+State government agencies can sponsor J-1 Physician waiver requests which are called Conrad State 30 programs.

 3. Where are Massachusetts Health Professional Shortage Areas and Medically Underserved Areas/Population?